Jade-April/Squirrel-Tracker/README.md

 <h5>UNIs: [ jw3845, hl3304 ]</h5>

 <h2>What is it?</h2>
-Squirrel Tracker is an application that is designed for Mr. Hosencratz, which imports the 2018 Central Park Squirrel Census data and allow users to view, update and add squirrels data.
+<p>Squirrel Tracker is an application that is designed for Mr. Hosencratz, which imports the 2018 Central Park Squirrel Census data and allow users to view, update and add squirrels data.

 <h2>Main features</h2>
 Here are the things that Squirrel Tracker can achieve: